Cross-Cultural Adaptation and Preliminary Validation of the Arabic Version of the Amputee Body Image Scale

 Discuss this preprint

-Background/ Objectives: Amputation often leads to decreased body image satisfaction and self-acceptance, affecting mental health and social integration.
-The Amputee Body Image Scale (ABIS) is a validated tool developed to assess the amputee satisfaction and measure their body image acceptance.
-The scale has been translated into many languages to improve rehabilitation services for amputees worldwide; however, a validated Arabic version of this scale is currently lacking.
-The study aims to cross-culturally adapt and validate the ABIS for Arabic-speaking amputees.
+Background/Objectives: Amputation often leads to decreased body image satisfaction and self-acceptance, affecting mental health and social integration.
+The Amputee Body Image Scale (ABIS) is a validated tool designed to assess satisfaction and measure body image acceptance.
+The scale has been translated into many languages to improve rehabilitation services for individuals with amputation worldwide; however, a validated Arabic version of this scale does not currently exist.
+The study aims to cross-culturally adapt and validate the ABIS for Arabic-speaking individuals with lower-limb amputation.
 Methods: A cross-cultural adaptation was performed according to the International Test Commission (ITC) guidelines.
-The adapted Arabic version of the scale was completed by 100 Jordanian individuals with lower limb amputations.
-The responses were then statistically analyzed using factor analysis and Cronbach’s α to assess the content and construct validity, and internal consistency (reliability), respectively.
-Result: The Arabic version of the ABIS demonstrated a strong construct validity (KMO = 0.898; Bartlett’s test p < 0.001) and high internal consistency (Cronbach’s alpha = 0.92).
-Factor analysis suggested, however, the multidimensionality of the scale after cross-cultural adaptation.
-Conclusions: The findings suggest that the Arabic version of the ABIS has preliminary validity and reliability, supporting its potential use in rehabilitation centres to assess body image satisfaction among Arabic-speaking amputees.
-Nevertheless, further improvement to comply with the Arabic culture is warranted.
+The adapted Arabic version of the scale was completed by 100 Jordanian individuals with lower-limb amputations.
+Their responses were then statistically analyzed using factor analysis to assess content and construct validity and Cronbach’s α to assess internal consistency (reliability).
+Results: The Arabic version of the ABIS demonstrated strong construct validity (KMO = 0.898; Bartlett’s test p < 0.001) and high internal consistency (Cronbach’s alpha = 0.92), while factor analysis suggested the multidimensionality of the scale after cross-cultural adaptation.
+Conclusions: The findings suggest the preliminary validity and reliability of the Arabic version of the ABIS, supporting its potential use in rehabilitation centres to assess body image satisfaction among Arabic-speaking individuals with amputation.
+Nevertheless, further improvements are warranted to adapt the scale to Arabic culture.